+174 ORAL INTERPRETATION/ACTING

+Offered Fall Semester

-174 ORAL INTERPRETATION/ACTING Credit: 1 Offered per Semester Available to Grades 9-12 Prerequisite: None
+Available to Grades 9-12 (grades 10-12 get 1st preference)

-This elective course is an introductory course to the stage.
+This elective English course is an introductory course to the stage.
 This course is designed for the student who is interested in theater, acting, and drama.
 This course may cover the following areas, improvisation, lip sync participation, Ensemble Acting, Readers Theatre, Monologues, mime, speech writing and delivery, and combat mime.
 Theatre Class activities will include performances in class, public performance, and class participation.
 Be prepared to perform in class you must participate in order to earn a passing grade.
 This is the perfect course to get involved with a variety of age groups and learn poise.